 For stairs, record:

-- Stair width at the narrowest point (account for railings)
+- Stair width at the narrowest point, including railings or posts

-- Ceiling height above the stair run (watch low soffits)
+- Ceiling height above the stair run, especially under low soffits

-- Landing depth and turning space at the top/bottom
+- Landing depth and turning space at the top and bottom

-If your stairs turn, treat the landing like a mini-room: the sofa must be able to rotate there.
+If the staircase turns, treat the landing like a small room.
+The sofa still has to rotate there.

 Elevators (if applicable)